HexaCoreRepo/HexaCoreRepo.github.io/README.md

-# Repo
+# Repository

-OwO what's this?
+Oh, what's this?
-IceCoolTech's Repo?!

-# add
+Could it be?
+IceCool Tech's Repo?!

-[https://icecooltech.github.io/](https://icecooltech.github.io/) to your package manager.<br> and enjoy great themes.
+Add: [https://icecooltech.github.io/](https://icecooltech.github.io/) to your package manager.<br> and enjoy great themes.